pablomoreno555/pwh/README.md

 ### A) First plan successfully executed by the robot.

-If the robot is able to successfully execute all the steps of the plan, a new window will pop up after completing the last step, pausing the simulation.
-Upon closing this window, the system will prompt you to enter a new task.
+If the robot is able to successfully execute all the steps of the plan, after completing the last step the system will prompt you to enter a new task.

 ### B) First plan failed to be properly executed.